heremaps/flatdata/README.md

        Use `py` generator.
    * *Dot*.
 Used to generate diagrams of the schema.
 Normally, it is up to date.
        Use `dot` generator.
+   * *Go*.
+Beta implementation for reader.
+No guarantees of backward compatibility at the moment!
+Use `go` generator.

 For more details see the [documentation](docs/src/index.rst).